SimulaVR/Simula/BUILD.md

 In the second terminal, launch the vive-compositor:

 ```
-$ stack [--nix --no-exec-pure] exec base-compositor # include the flags only if you built w/nix
+$ stack [--nix --no-exec-pure] exec vive-compositor # include the flags only if you built w/nix
 ```